atomflunder/smash-ultimate-character-info/README.md

 # smash-ultimate-character-info
-Small tool written in go to manage smash ultimate character profiles, search info about fighters and more.
+Small command line tool written in go to manage smash ultimate character profiles, search info about fighters and more.